Rahul99Saha/Subtheme-Sentiment-Analysis/README.md

 2.Use Trainer from transformers for training the model with specified hyperparameters.
 ## SetUp
 Prerequisites
-Python 3.6+
+1.Python 3.6+
-PyTorch
+2.PyTorch
-transformers library
+3.transformers library
-scikit-learn
+4.scikit-learn
-pandas
+5.pandas
-numpy
+6.numpy